 Figure 4.1 Rendering model for application enhancements using RMP.

 A Broadcaster Application can expect that the User Agent graphics window, 0,0 to a full 100% in both axes, maps directly to the RMP logical video display window at its full dimensions.
-Since most receiver user interfaces may not conveniently enable scroll bar manipulation, the Broadcaster Application should consider disabling scroll bars using standard W3C mechanisms in most situations.
+Since most Receiver user interfaces may not conveniently enable scroll bar manipulation, the Broadcaster Application should consider disabling scroll bars using standard W3C mechanisms in most situations.
 Note that the display of closed captioning is directly related to the current audio selected and is expected to be presented on top of all other content and video.
 However, the display of closed captioning is the responsibility of the Receiver.

+A Receiver may choose to render its own native application on top of the Broadcaster Application due to some user interaction or other similar events.
+For example, this may happen when the viewer chooses to configure the Receiver settings while a Broadcaster Application is active.

+When the Receiver presents its own native application, the Receiver, through standard W3C notification methods, shall notify the Broadcaster Application that it no longer has the focus.
+The Broadcaster Application may choose to either hide itself or maintain its current display.
+This behavior is left up to design of each Broadcaster Application.

+Additionally, the Receiver may choose to hide the launched Broadcaster Application to avoid issues with scaling video and a full-scale Broadcaster Application.
+The behavior of whether the Broadcaster Application is hidden or not is left up to the Receiver, but the Receiver shall not terminate the Broadcaster Application, as long as the associated service remains selected and application signaling has not selected another Broadcaster Application.

+Regardless of whether the Broadcaster Application is hidden or behind a Receiver native application, the Broadcaster Application is notified that it has lost its focus via standard W3C notification methods.

 ATSC Reference receiver Model

 Introduction